evoila/osb-autoscaler-scaling-engine/README.md

 ## Configuration

+Remember to create an application.properties file with following valid properties.

 | Property | Description |
 | ------ | ------ |
 | scaler.secret | Secret string for authorization of incoming calls |